sta-szek/pojo-tester/src/book/why-use/README.md

 Not really, just use `POJO-TESTER`

-## Don't write boiler plate tests {#avoid-boiler-plate-code}
+## <a id="avoid-boiler-plate-code"/> Don't write boiler plate tests
 Ok, lets assume you write `pojo-methods` tests by yourself.
 You even maintain your implementation-depending tests (really wrong tests).

 How about `getters`, `setters` and `toString` tests?
 Will you write them all again?
 Really?

 Do you still want to be copy-pasting all `pojo-methods` tests?

-No matter how much fields you have, no matter if you write `pojo-methods` for your own or generate them.
+No matter how many fields you have, no matter if you write `pojo-methods` for your own or generate them.
 With `POJO-TESTER` you will have **100% coverage**!

 Just use `POJO-TESTER`: